-Sun RPC is a product of Sun Microsystems, Inc. and is provided for unrestricted use provided that this legend is included on all tape media and as a part of the software program in whole or part.
-Users to license or distribute it to anyone else except as part of a product or program developed by the user.
+- Sun RPC is a product of Sun Microsystems, Inc. and is provided for - unrestricted use provided that this legend is included on all tape - media and as a part of the software program in whole or part.
+Users - may copy or modify Sun RPC without charge, but are not authorized - to license or distribute it to anyone else except as part of a product or - program developed by the user.